icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 }
 ```

-It's a very simple interface without extra methods; this way, you can easily
+It's a very clean interface without additional methods; this way, you can easily
 [decorate](https://en.wikipedia.org/wiki/Decorator_pattern) this interface.

+The proxy struct implements the methods of the generated interface by creating outgoing requests and calling
-The generated proxy struct provides two constructors:
+`InvokeAsync` on its invoker with these requests.
+It also provides two constructors:
 ```csharp
 // generated code
 using IceRpc.Slice;